derivkit/derivkit/docs/index.rst

 **DerivKit** is a modular toolkit for reliable numerical derivatives and the calculations that depend on them.
-It is designed for scientific computing and physics/cosmology, where functions are often noisy, expensive, or non-smooth, and standard autodiff cannot be used.
+It is designed for scientific computing and physics/cosmology, where functions are often noisy, expensive, or non-smooth, and standard automatic differentiation is inappropriate.

 DerivKit is organized into four layers: